-View David Taylor's Obituary on https://www.timesonline.com/ and share memories
+View DAVID TAYLOR's Obituary on https://www.timesonline.com/ and share memories

 David L. Taylor

-He was retired from the Chippewa Township where he was in Public Works.
+He was retired from Chippewa Township where he was in public works.

-He is survived by his wife, Peggy L. Taylor; his sons, Mark Taylor (Amy) and Shawn Taylor (Amy); his stepson, Bart Trautvetter; his granddaughters, Jordan Taylor, Casey Taylor and Nina Taylor; and his grandson, Cole Taylor.
-He is also survived by his brother, Carl Taylor and was predeceased by his sister, Joanne Ferguson.

 Services will be at a later date.